WordPress/gutenberg/packages/block-editor/src/components/block-settings-menu-controls/README.md

 ## Props

-### `context`
+### `displayLocation`

 -   **Type:** `String`
 -   **Default:** `undefined`

-A string representing the context where the component is being included.
-This can be used to conditionalize certain behaviors.
+A string representing the location where the component is being displayed within the UI.
+This can be used to conditionalize certain behaviors including the display of associated components.